 - Employees should work to the extent possible, including from home.

 - Where it is not possible for an employee to work from home, and to cover periods of unavailability for work, dependant leave (or equivalent) if applicable should be used.
 Dependant leave (or equivalent) or paid special leave is paid as per normal agency practice.

 If the employee has insufficient dependant leave, or dependant leave is only available in relation to sickness, they may receive additional discretionary leave/paid special leave so they can continue to be paid.

 Show flexibility in relation to requests for leave or requests to cancel previously approved annual leave.

-Employers should not direct employees to utilise annual leave as there are limited opportunities for rest and recreation activities.
+Employers should not direct employees to utilise annual leave as there are limited opportunities for rest and recreation activities at Alert Level 4.

 Employees may request annual leave as per normal processes.
 Employees should advise their employer whether pre-approved annual leave requests or new annual leave requests involve travel within New Zealand or overseas.
 Employers should ask employees requesting leave if they intend to travel during their leave (including outside their region).

 Employers and employees should refer to regional travel restrictions for Alert Level 4 and updates on international travel advice provided by the Ministry of Foreign Affairs and Trade and Immigration New Zealand.

 If, for any reason, an employee requesting annual leave intends to travel overseas, or within New Zealand, contrary to public health advice, the employer and employee should discuss and agree how any required period of self-isolation or quarantine on return from leave should apply.
 In the first instance for any period of self-isolation, where practicable, the employee should work from home.
 If working from home is not practicable other forms of leave should be considered such as annual leave or special leave without pay.